 Practical Steps for Employers

-• Use reasonable time periods.
-One to two years is the most commonly enforced range.
-Start with the shortest period that adequately protects your interests.
+Use reasonable time periods.
+Where non-competes are permitted, one to two years is the most commonly enforced range; start with the shortest period that adequately protects your interests.
+Remember that in Minnesota this advice applies to non-solicitation and confidentiality covenants, not to new employee non-competes, which are void regardless of length.

-• Provide adequate consideration.
-For existing employees, offer a meaningful benefit in exchange for signing.
+Provide adequate consideration.
+For existing employees, offer a meaningful benefit in exchange for signing, since Minnesota requires independent consideration for a restrictive covenant signed after work begins.

 Enforcement Strategies